immuno-informatics/carmen-analysis/README.md

     A collection of columns indicating frequency of occurrence of given triplets of MHC class I alleles (A+B+C) within certain populations, where *X* is a population code ("AAFA", "EURCAU", "NCHI", etc.) and *Y* indicates whether a specific triplet of alleles is accounted for if any of the alleles match ("any") or if all alleles match ("all").

+10. **Promiscuity**

+    The Promiscuity score calculated for the cluster of peptides from column 3.

 ### Peptide Clusters PSSMs

 The `data/to-be-published/carmen-peptide-clusters-pssms.json` file is a supplement to the [peptide clusters characteristics table](#peptide-clusters-characteristics-table).
 Its structure is a hierarchical JSON representation of PSSMs for each of the clustered peptides (calculated based only on 9-mer peptides contained within).
 At the first level, P\_*\<X\>* represents individual peptide cluster IDs.
 Inside each cluster, the letters (A, C, ..., Y) represent the 20 amino acids.
 For each amino acid, there is a set of key-value pairs where the keys (1, 2, ..., 9) represent specific positions in the peptide sequence, and the values represent frequency for that amino acid at the corresponding position.
 An example of that structure is presented below.